-- All undergraduate students now have access to Notability on their iPads and can use this application to take notes in all of your classes.
+- All undergraduate students now have access to Notability on their iPads and can use this application to take notes in all of their classes.
 The Help Desk has pushed this application to every iPad.
-If you do not see the application on your iPad, please contact the Help Desk by sending an email to email@example.com as your device may need to be re-enrolled in the management system.
+If you do not see the application on your iPad, please contact the Help Desk by sending an email to firstname.lastname@example.org as your device may need to be re-enrolled in the management system.

 4. COACHING/INTAKE APPOINTMENTS: